kamilburda/gimp-export-layers/resources/docs/sections/Installation.md

 Simply run the installer (which is actually a self-extracting archive) from the terminal or double-clicking on the file in the GUI of your file explorer application if supported.

+If necessary, set the executable permission of the installer first, either in the GUI of your file explorer or in the terminal:

+    chmod +x [installer script].sh

 You can customize the file path to the GIMP executable and the plug-in installation with `-g` and `-i` option, respectively.
 These options must be specified as follows (do not forget the `--`):

     [installer script].sh -- -g [gimp_filepath] -i [installation_path]